tralireza/ReExp/README.md

 ## Limits

-- 4 billion records per table: Client, Portfolio
+- 4 Billion records per table: `Client`, `Portfolio`
-  - id can be updated to be BIGINT (64bit) from INT (unsigned), however there can only be 17,576,000,000 NI numbers
+  - Id can be updated to be `BIGINT` (64bit) instead of `INT` (unsigned), however there can only be 17,576,000,000 NI numbers
 - The status code is not logged on the server console.
+- With/without reflection in DB context the order of fields in objects and tables matters (for writing less code that is, which can be abstracted away in a "DBO" kind of arrangement).
+Here, the order is: `Id` (primary key) field + alphabetical list of other fields.

 ## External Dependency

 - MySQL driver :: github.com/go-sql-driver/mysql
-  - (indirect) filippo.io/edwards25519
 - Postgres driver :: github.com/lib/pq

 ## Web API: EndPoints